Surviving Or Thriving?

 If you see any hesitation there is room for more clarity.

-Effective feedback
+Effective Feedback

-One report I read suggests that turnover rates drop by almost 15% when employees receive regular feedback.
+One report suggests that turnover rates drop by almost 15% when employees receive regular feedback.
 This is hardly surprising because feedback provides information about how well we are doing.
 Timely, constructive and meaningful feedback makes a difference.
 It is most effective when related to a specific goal, expectation or performance standard that has been established in advance.
 Communicate clearly to your employees and ensure that everyone understands these standards.

 When you wait too long, feedback loses its effectiveness, so scheduled one-on-ones are a great opportunity to provide quality feedback consistently.